Esri/maps-app-android/README.md

 * Sign in to ArcGIS account

 ## Development Instructions
-The Maps App Android project is an Eclipse Android Application Project which can be directly cloned and imported into Eclipse.
+This Maps App repo is an Eclipse Android Application Project that can be directly cloned and imported into Eclipse.

 ### Fork the Repo
 Click the **Fork** button in the [Maps App Android](https://github.com/Esri/maps-app-android) repo